This blog post may contain affiliate links.

 Edible chocolate dirt sensory base.

 I deliberately chose sensory bases that would all be taste safe, just in case my 1yr old was awake when we did this activity and she wanted to explore it as well.
 While I never encourage the girls to eat any of the sensory materials I put out for play, I know with a mouthing toddler it's inevitable that it could happen, so I'd rather use items that won't cause harm if accidentally ingested.
-I chose beans, chickpeas, edible dirt and playdough specifically because they all work in well size and texture wise with the construction vehicles I paired them with.
-I included the rocks and sticks because this set up was for my 5yr old, however if I intended to do it with both girls I would remove the rocks and sticks to be safe.

 We've lived with fake grass for years now so my kids have never really had the chance to play with real dirt or mud.
-I substitute mud by making oobleck, but until now I've never had a substitute for dirt.
+I substitute mud by making chocolate oobleck, but until now I've never had a substitute for dirt.
 This week I decided to try and make a chocolate edible dirt version.

 EDIBLE CHOCOLATE DIRT RECIPE